 Documentation submitted to Student Disability Services is confidential and used solely for the purpose of assisting students in identifying and securing accommodations and services to support their full participation at Texas Tech University.
 Affiliation with Student Disability Services is not reported on a student's transcript.
 Students should review the documentation guidelines for more information.
 Documentation can be mailed, emailed, faxed or delivered in person.

-It is the SDS office's policy that our students are responsible for their success; therefore the student is required to contact the office to schedule his/her appointment.
-Parents are only permitted to attend the student's initial intake meeting with the student's expressed consent.
+It is the SDS office's policy that our students are responsible for their success; therefore, the student is required to communicate with his/her counselor to schedule the initial intake appointment.
+Parents are not allowed to schedule intake meetings for a student, and are only permitted to attend portions of the student's initial intake meeting with the student's expressed consent.

-During a student's initial intake meeting he/she will be informed of the academic accommodations for which he/she is eligible.
-During this meeting the student will have the opportunity to select which approved accommodations he/she would like to use for the upcoming semester.
-Appropriate accommodations are determined by the counselor and student based on the type of disability, documented needs, previous accommodations, and functional limitations of the student.
+During a student's initial intake meeting, the student will have the opportunity to select which approved accommodations he/she would like to use for the upcoming semester.
+Appropriate accommodations are determined by the counselor and the student based on the type of disability, documented needs, previous accommodations, and functional limitations of the student.
 The student has the opportunity to review these selections during the LOA request process each academic semester.
 SDS is also able to assist students with temporary disabling conditions (e.g. broken hand).